joshcanhelp/proper-contact-form/readme.txt

 7. To add this form to any page or post, just copy/paste or type "[proper_contact_form]" into the page or post content and save.
 The form should appear on that page

 == Changelog ==

+= 1.0.0 =
+* Correct spam blacklist checking
+* Added a setting to remove the nonce on the contact form
+* Fixed the PHP notice caused by incorrect widget loading

 = 0.9.8.6 =
 * Fixed the math captcha bug that required page reload